MiroPsota/macko_spmv/media/README.md

 # Conclusion

-We managed to break a mytical boundary of 50% unstructured sparsity and showed, that with proper format and kernel it leads to practical memory reduction and speedups.
+We managed to break a mythical boundary of 50% unstructured sparsity and showed, that with proper format and kernel it leads to practical memory reduction and speedups.

 We hope this work will spark more interest in unstructured pruning, and helps to make sparsity more viable alternative to quantization.

 # Afterword